c2is/c2rprox/README.md

 wget --no-check-certificate https://github.com/c2is/c2rprox/raw/master/macosx/C2rproxInstall.dmg -O C2rproxInstall.dmg
 ```

-Double click on the file C2rproxInstall.dmg it will appear in you finder.
+Double click on the file C2rproxInstall.dmg it will appear in your finder.
 Go inside and double click on the installer c2rprox.pkg.
 Follow installer steps.

 Once installation finished, edit file /etc/targets and fill it with some rules according this scheme :
 HostRegularExpression ip:port

 Example:

 ```